Eligibility Criteria for Minor Consent Services

 Identity

 The identity of a child applying for Minor Consent services does NOT have to be verified.
 Minor consent applicants are NOT required to provide any identification.
 Minor consent applicants are NOT required to provide their Social Security Number (SSN) for eligibility.
-If the minor provides his/her SSN at application, the EW must not use the SSN for screening purposes or for any eligibility determination.
+If the minor provides his/her SSN at application, the SSBS must not use the SSN for screening purposes or for any eligibility determination.

 Responsible Relatives